vcodingithard/spotify-clone/README.md

 # spotify-clone
 this is a spotify clone webiste.
-# Link for the Website
+# Link to play the  Website
 https://vcodingithard.github.io/spotify-clone/